 Fraud Protection: Signups per IP

 The Signups per IP setting is used to define the maximum number of signups that are allowed by visitors with the same IP address.
-You can set this via Settings > Project Settings > Fraud Protection > Signups per IP in your project dashboard.
+You can set this via Settings > Fraud Protection > Signups per IP in your project dashboard.
 Make sure to save your changes.

 People sharing the same computer network will have the same IP address.
 For example, family members in the same home will have the same IP address, people surfing the web from the same coffeeshop will have the same IP address, and employees at the same company may have the same IP address.